ghidora77/GEE_Labs_Website/docs/B03-Indices.md

 ![image](https://loz-webimages.s3.amazonaws.com/GEE_Labs/B03-09.png)

 The charcoal burn area is now very evident.
 Being that Landsat has historical data and a wide array of sensors, this can be a powerful way to understand natural phenomena.

+> **Question 3**: Compare NDBI and the BAI displayed results -- what do you observe?

 #### Normalized Burn Ratio Thermal (NBRT)